Repost from 2015-2016. Edited, updated, and corrected.

 TW: @John & Erin, Hi.
 I also have a Pentecostal background (A/G to be exact), and was a youth pastor & worship pastor (not at the same time, youth for 13 years, worship for 10 years).
 I would very much love to talk to both of you and share experiences.
 I left the A/G at the end of 2011 (out 2 years now), and while I am still a believer, I completely denounced all of the BS nonsense that the A/G promotes, like speaking in tongues, faith healing, etc.

 If you are both amenable to chatting further, Bruce (if he doesn’t mind doing this), can forward my email address to you both and you can contact me, just let him know.
 And Erin, I know exactly what you mean when you say you can still “speak in tongues on demand”, haha!

-Erin: TW: I appreciate the offer, and respect that you’ve left the AG, but because you are still a believer, I would want to know a little more what you’d like to “chat” about.
-As a former-christian-now-atheist, I’ve run into these “chats” a few times before that really only have one ulterior motive.
-I’m not assuming this is true of you, but I’d like to know more what you’re thinking first.
+Erin: TW: I appreciate the offer and respect that you’ve left the AG, but because you are still a believer, I would want to know a little more what you’d like to “chat” about.
+As a former-Christian-now-atheist, I’ve run into these “chats” a few times before that really only have one ulterior motive.
+I’m not assuming this is true of you, but I’d like to know more about what you’re thinking first.
 Thanks!

 John: I am glad that you have managed to escape the Pentecostal movement.

 You say that you are still ‘a believer’.
 Does this mean that you are a Fundamentalist or an Evangelical or have you moved to some form of non-Evangelical Christianity?
 If the latter, I am open to the idea of chatting with you further about the Pentecostal/Charismatic movements.

 I have informed Bruce that he can pass my email address on to you and you can contact me.
 Even if you are some kind of open evangelical, I am willing to discuss the ‘tongues movement’ with you further.